A recurring question among website owners is whether to choose non-www or www URLs. This page provides some advice on what's best.

 301with the header

-- The client issues a request to the canonical domain:
+- The client issues a request to the location under the canonical domain:

 The HTML5 boilerplate project has an example on how to configure an Apache server to redirect one domain to the other.

 It is possible to add a special HTML